Team BRIT: History of Cars Available

+2026 - The team competes in GT3 racing for the first time in a BMW M4 GT3.
+The McLaren 570S GT4 #68 and the BMW M240i.

 Hand Control Technology

 Team BRIT worked with MME Motorsport, a Slovenian gearbox control specialist, to develop electronic hand control systems for throttle, clutch, gear change, and brakes which work in a seamlessly integrated way with conventional controls.
 The adaptation allows a driver using hand controls to share a car with a driver using conventional controls in race meetings; the car will respond to both sets of controls, giving priority to whichever input is highest if there is a conflict.

 The growing development and realism of Sim racing systems allows a disabled driver to use the same steering wheel on the simulator as the racing car which aids a more seamless transition from sim racer to track racer.